hyweljohnllewellyn/central-core-skills/src/pages/index.md

   Strategically offloading, maintaining breathing rhythms, steering healthy activities that are essential to life
 mainpitch:
-  title: What are Central Core Skills?
+  title: Who am I and how do I overcome stress and anxiety in uncertain times?
 See our video below or
   description: >-
     We offer workshops and individual consultations.
 Learn how to process and assess life around you to make better decisions and be more relaxed.